richardphotolab/API-Order-docs/endpoints/shipped.md

 The notification will only be removed from the list once it has been acknowledged as received.
 This puts most of the control for the flow of the process in the hands of the partner, allowing them to customize their implementation to their needs.

-> :warning: Acknowledging notifications requires an absolute unique reference, so the `richardId` is used for this purpose.
+> :pushpin: Acknowledging notifications requires an absolute unique reference, so the `richardId` is used for this purpose.
 This id is available in the original `GET` request, to make it simple.

 ### Support